launchventures/notebook/js/chapters/error_handling.md

 }
 ```

-Now let's try to caught mistake of not handling error case at a compile time.
+Now let's try to catch the mistake of not handling errors during compile time.
 Many language have introduced `Maybe` or `Optional`, `Either` or `Result` Type.
 During computation function call may return success value or failure value.
 `Maybe` or `Optional` type indicates that value may not be present, but it does not indicate why failure is occurred.
 Using `Either` or `Result` type
 you can encode both values. `Either` or `Result` can hold either `Right` or `Left` value. `Right` encodes the success case & `Left` encodes the failure with error message.
 In our example, we can represent the failure cases `User not found` or `Service not available` using `Left` & `Right` will represent the user details